Bird intelligence: Self-awareness

 A magpie repeatedly attempts to remove the marks applied in a mirror self-recognition test.

-The mirror test gives insight into whether an animal is conscious of itself and able to distinguish itself from other animals by determining whether it possesses or lacks the ability to recognize itself in its own reflection.
-Mirror self-recognition has been demonstrated in European magpies, making them one of only a few animal species to possess this capability.
+The mirror test gives insight into whether an animal is conscious of itself and able to distinguish itself from other animals by determining whether it possesses or lacks the ability to recognise itself in its own reflection.
+Mirror self-recognition has been demonstrated in Eurasian magpies, making them one of only a few animal species to possess this capability.
 In 1981, Epstein, Lanza, and Skinner published a paper in the journal Science in which they argued that pigeons also pass the mirror test.
 A pigeon was trained to look in a mirror to find a response key behind it which it then turned to peck—food was the consequence of a correct choice (i.e., the pigeon learned to use a mirror to find critical elements of its environment).
 Next, the bird was trained to peck at dots placed on its feathers; food was, again, the consequence of touching the dot.
 This was done without a mirror.
 Then a small bib was placed on the pigeon—enough to cover a dot placed on its lower belly.
 A control period without the mirror yielded no pecking at the dot.
 But when the mirror was shown, the pigeon became active, looked into it, and then tried to peck on the dot under the bib.